EoRImaging/FHD/examples.md

 The main code for the in situ simulation lives in [in_situ_sim_setup.pro](https://github.com/EoRImaging/FHD/blob/master/simulation/in_situ/in_situ_sim_setup.pro), called by [fhd_main.pro](https://github.com/EoRImaging/FHD/blob/master/fhd_core/fhd_main.pro).

 First, run a control run to generate input visibilities.
-Then, run and in situ simulation which uses the control run visibilities.
+Then, run an in situ simulation which uses the control run visibilities.

-Control run
+### Control run
 ~~~
 calibrate_visibilities=0
 model_visibilities=1
 unflag_all=1
 ~~~

-In situ simulation run basics
+### In situ simulation run basics
 ~~~
 in_situ_sim_input = '<path>/<to>/<dir>/fhd_control_run'
 remove_sim_flags=1